-Table 2 shows the mission orbits of KOMPSAT-3A and KOMPSAT-3.
-Due to the same LTAN between KOMPSAT-3A and KOMPSAT-3 with different altitude, the close approach of two satellites are foreseen.
-For example, the difference of orbital periods makes the two satellites to be close each other every second day.
+- Table 2 shows the mission orbits of KOMPSAT-3A and KOMPSAT-3.
+Due to the same LTAN between KOMPSAT-3A and KOMPSAT-3 with different altitudes, the close approach of the two satellites is foreseen.
+For example, the difference in orbital periods makes the two satellites to be close to each other every second day.

 Mean LTAN (Local Time on Ascending Node)

 • April 2015: KARI is in the process of providing initial operations of the KOMPSAT-3A mission.
 17)The first high-resolution images (55 cm) of KOMPSAT-3A were released on April 1, 2015, showing the Dubai Palm Jumeirah island and the Burj Al Arab hotel area and an infrared image (5.5 m) of the Han River in Korea (the latter two are shown below).
 18)

 • March 27, 2015: KOMPSAT-3A acquired its first image a day after launch.
 This was possible because the bus's initial activation and normal mode transition were finished in a day which had been done in three days for previous satellite programs (Ref.
 16).
 The KOMPSAT-3A Earth observation satellite was launched on March 25 2015, and was successfully deployed in orbit and all systems were tested and verified.
 The KOMPSAT-3A was sent on its way under 15 minutes after liftoff, and deployed into the expected orbit of 528 km altitude, according to Russian press reports.
 KOMPSAT-3A was programmed to complete its initial steps shortly after separation, deploying its three solar panels, acquiring a stable orientation and switching on its transponders to begin sending data.